PranavKohli24/A2UI/docs/gulf_protocol.md

 Communication occurs via a JSON Lines (JSONL) stream.
 The client parses each line as a distinct message and incrementally builds the UI.
 The server-to-client protocol defines four message types:

-- `updateSurface`: Provides a list of component definitions to be added to or updated in a specific UI area called a "surface."
+- `surfaceUpdate`: Provides a list of component definitions to be added to or updated in a specific UI area called a "surface."
 - `dataModelUpdate`: Provides new data to be inserted into or to replace the client's data model.
 All surfaces share the same data model.
 - `beginRendering`: Signals to the client that it has enough information to perform the initial render, specifying the ID of the root component.
-- `deleteSurface`: Explicitly removes a surface and its contents from the UI.
+- `surfaceDeletion`: Explicitly removes a surface and its contents from the UI.

 Client-to-server communication for user interactions is handled separately via a JSON payload sent to a REST API.
 This message can be one of several types:
 - `userAction`: Reports a user-initiated action from a component.